The Eras Tour Poster

 evermore

 Four illustrations were created to visualize Swift’s 10th studio album.
-As the theme of the album is a reflection on sleepless nights throughout Swift’s life, a clock is used thoroughly throughout official album visuals.
-This was portrayed in the design with a gold time piece.
+As the theme of the album is a reflection on sleepless nights throughout Swift’s life, a clock is used heavily throughout official album visuals.
+This was portrayed in the design with a gold timepiece.
 The time is set to three am to represent the “3am Edition” of the album, which was dropped three hours after the original with 7 additional tracks.
 Three diamonds of various sizes were also illustrated.
 These speak to the lyrics chosen from “Bejeweled” in which Swift reminds a neglectful partner that she shines well enough on her own.